Pioneer

 Kathy Sutton

 GBA vice president Kathy Sutton, a long-time communications chair, stepped down from the board of directors in 2001 after volunteering for nine years.
-In recognition of her extraordinary efforts, particularly for transforming GBA UPDATE into its present format, Cathy was named GBA’s seventh Honorary Life Member.
+In recognition of her extraordinary efforts, particularly in transforming GBA UPDATE into its present format, Cathy was named GBA’s seventh Honourary Life Member.

 2003